Unified framework for tableau models of Grothendieck polynomials: Introduction

 \begin{proof} We construct each bijection.
-We will use RSK column insertion in the first and jeu de taquin in the second.
-The proper versions of these algorithms to use are those that are obtained from the standard versions (for alphabets of distinct letters) by beginning with the order $1'<1<2'<2<\cdots$ and standardizing the unprimed entries of a tableau left to right and the primed entries of a tableau top to bottom. \begin{enumerate} \item Start with $T \in OT(\mu)$ and construct $(P,Q)$ as follows.
+We will use RSK column insertion in the first and jeu de taquin in the second. \begin{enumerate} \item Start with $T \in \mathrm{OT}(\mu)$ and construct $(P,Q)$ as follows.
 Beginning with the rightmost column, that is column $\mu_1$, and working to the leftmost column, that is, column $1$, do as follows.
 From each box in the current column, say column $i$, remove all but the smallest entry.
-Now, in weakly decreasing order, insert the removed entries to the tableau formed by the columns $i+1,i+2,\ldots$ using RSK insertion.
+Now, in weakly decreasing order, insert the removed entries to the tableau formed by the columns $i+1,i+2,\ldots$ using RSK column insertion.
 Let $P$ be the resulting tableau and suppose it has shape $\lambda$.
-Now construct a tableau $Q$ of shape $\lambda/\mu$ by placing an $i$ in each box that corresponds to the position of a box appended during the RSK insertions that occurred after removing entries from column $i$. \item Start with $T \in UT(\lambda)$ and construct $(P,Q)$ as follows.
+Now construct a tableau $Q$ of shape $\lambda/\mu$ by placing an $i$ in each box that corresponds to the position of a box appended during the RSK insertions that occurred after removing entries from column $i$. \item Start with $T \in \mathrm{UT}(\lambda)$ and construct $(P,Q)$ as follows.
 Beginning with the rightmost column, that is column $\lambda_1$, and working to the second to leftmost column, that is, column $2$, do as follows.
 Starting with the lowest and working to the highest, do the following for each empty box, $b$, in column $i$.
-Consider the tableau, $R$, whose upper left corner box is $b$. $R$ has exactly one empty box which is box $b$.
-Apply jdt into box $b$ and continue until an outer corner box is removed from $R$.
-After this has been done for each box $b$ for each column $i$ from $\lambda_1$ to $2$ define the result to be $P$ and denote its shape by $\mu$.
-Now construct a tableau $Q$ of shape $\lambda/\mu$ by placing a $(i-1)'$ in each box that corresponds to the position of a box removed after a jdt move into a box in column $i$. \end{enumerate} The $P$-tableaux constructed are valid primed tableaux by the properties of RSK and jdt.
+Consider the tableau, $R$, whose upper left corner box is $b$ (that is, the tableau composed of all boxes lying weakly below and weakly to the right of $b$). $R$ has exactly one empty box which is box $b$.
+Apply jdt into box $b$.
+This results in an empty corner box appearing in $R$.
+Remove this box.
+After this procedure has been done for each box $b$ for each column $i$ from $\lambda_1$ to $2$ define the result to be $P$ and denote its shape by $\mu$.
+Now construct a tableau $Q$ of shape $\lambda/\mu$ by placing a $(i-1)'$ in each box that corresponds to the position of a box removed after jdt into a box in column $i$. \end{enumerate} The $P$-tableaux constructed are valid primed tableaux by the properties of RSK and jdt.
 The $Q$-tableaux constructed are valid column strict and row strict tableaux respectively, also by properties of RSK and jdt.
-On the other hand, the flag conditions for an $OT$ or a $UT$ are ensured directly from the construction.
+On the other hand, the flag conditions for an $\mathrm{OT}$ or a $\mathrm{UT}$ are ensured directly from the construction.
 Moreover, the weight conditions $\ell w(T)=\ell w(P)$, $rw(T)=rw(P)$ are immediate since RSK and jdt don't affect the set of entries appearing in a tableau, and the weight conditions $O(T)=wt(Q)$ and $U(T)=wt(Q)$ follow by construction.
-Finally, it is not difficult to see how to invert the maps using the fact that RSK and jdt are themselves invertible.
+Finally, it is not difficult to see how to invert the maps using the fact that RSK and jdt are themselves invertible. \end{proof}